comparing-landscapes/comparing-landscapes.github.io/index.md

 #

-(Go to the Github repository [here](https://github.com/comparing-landscapes/comparing-landscapes.github.io)) for any questions, write an email to [Dr Giulia Grisot](giulia.grisot@uni-bielefeld.de)
+- Go to the Github repository [here](https://github.com/comparing-landscapes/comparing-landscapes.github.io))
+- If you have questions, write an email to [Dr Giulia Grisot](giulia.grisot@uni-bielefeld.de)